Towards Enhanced Image Inpainting: Mitigating Unwanted Object Insertion and Preserving Color Consistency: Related Works

-\textbf{Adapting Stable Diffusion}.
-Currently, SD~\cite{Rombach_2022_CVPR} stands out as one of the most widely used diffusion models.
-SD incorporates a KL-VAE to learn a latent space preserving image semantics at a lower resolution, along with a U-Net for diffusion within this latent space.
-Various tuning and aligning methods have been developed to introduce additional conditions to SD.
-This includes image-inversion for text-guided image-to-image translation~\cite{meng2021sdedit}, textual-inversion for personalization~\cite{gal2022image}, LoRA fine-tuning~\cite{hu2021lora}, and controlnet~\cite{zhang2023adding} to add other types of conditions.
-In this paper, our objective is to enhance stability while preserving the generation capacity of the stable diffusion model.
-Consequently, we refrain from fine-tuning the U-Net backbone of SD.
-Conversely, the text-condition is not utilized in inpainting tasks.
-Textual-inversion~\cite{gal2022image} introduces learnable tokens in Clip text encoders to improve subject description.
-ObjectStitch~\cite{song2023objectstitch} employs the CLIP visual feature to represent the subject.
-In our approach, we advocate removing the text-condition and instead guiding SD using the Masked Auto-Encoder (MAE) prior for masked region.
+\paragraph{Adapting latent generative models} Latent diffusion models (LDMs)~\cite{Rombach_2022_CVPR} and rectified flow models~\cite{esser2024scaling, flux} are popular due to their ability to encode image semantics at lower resolutions by combining a VAE to learn a latent space and a generative model within this space.
+Various methods have been developed to introduce new conditions to these models, such as image-inversion for text-guided image translation~\cite{meng2021sdedit}, textual-inversion for personalization~\cite{gal2022image}, LoRA fine-tuning~\cite{hu2021lora}, and controlnet~\cite{zhang2023adding} to add diverse conditions.
+Our goal is to mitgate object hallucination while preserving generation quality, so we avoid fine-tuning the generative backbone.
+For inpainting, we remove the text condition and instead guide the generation using a Masked Auto-Encoder~\cite{he2022masked} prior for masked regions.

-\textbf{Information loss in SD latent space}.
-Although claimed only eliminates imperceptible details, the KL-VAE used by SD causes distortion in the reconstruction of images.
+\paragraph{Information loss in latent inpainting models} Although claimed only eliminates imperceptible details, the VAE used by diffusion and rectified flow models causes distortion in the reconstruction of images.
+In addition, the gap between generated latent and real latent also causes the color inconsistency.
+See Fig.~\ref{fig:color-shift} for illustrative examples.
 OpenAI~\cite{openai-decoder} proposes a larger decoder to improve the decoding quality of SD's latent.
-Luo~\etal~\cite{luo2023image} propose a frequency-augmented decoder to address the super-resolution case.
-Zhu~\etal~\cite{zhu2023designing} propose to preserve unmasked regions during decoding.
-In this paper, inspired by these approaches, we take a step further to ensure the low-frequency semantic consistency between mask and unmask regions.
+Luo \emph{et. al.}~\cite{luo2023image} propose a frequency-augmented decoder to address the super-resolution case.
+Zhu \emph{et. al.}~\cite{zhu2023designing} propose to preserve unmasked regions during decoding.
+In this paper, we ensure the low-frequency color color-consistency in the decoding process.